Sensing, Connectivity, Power

 CoInnovateCS is the place to hear from and to collaborate with market leaders during the virtual CoSynergy workshop where we will explore market driven challenges and opportunities across the compound semiconductor supply chain.

 Sensing connects us to the world around us.
-3D sensing technologies have been integrated into millions of mobile devices, LiDAR technologies allow autonomous vehicles to navigate safely in the complex world, AR/VR/MR technologies enhance our reality, and biometric sensors are continuing to provide healthier lifestyles.
+3D sensing technologies have been integrated into millions of mobile devices, LiDAR technologies allow autonomous vehicles to navigate safely in the complex world, AR/VR/MR Extended Reality technologies enhance our interactivity, and biometric sensors are continuing to provide healthier lifestyles.
 Compound semiconductors that drive each of these technologies have demonstrated the ability to improve our lives, but how do we ensure that these technologies are ready to scale?
 What are the industry challenges facing sensing technologies?

-Power Electronics technologies are rapidly becoming a major factor in energy conservation.
+Power technologies are rapidly becoming a major factor in energy conservation.
 It’s more than just automotive and datacenters that require high power, high efficiency components.
 And it takes more than just better materials to make these applications tick – it takes a lot of SiC wafers.
 Each EV consumes a significant amount of wafer area and a significant amount of existing fab capacity.
 In order to take full advantage of these technologies, we are going to have to ensure that SiC and GaN/SiC substrates, materials, and process capabilities are able to scale to meet this demand.
-How do we get there from here and ensure that we can electrify the world.
+How do we get there from here and ensure that we can electrify the world?